s0ders/go-semver-release/README.md

 $ go-semver-release --url ... --token ... --tag-prefix v
 ```

-**Note**: with the `--tag-prefix` flag is that you can change your tag prefix during the lifetime of your repository (e.g. going from `v` to `version-`) and this will **not** affect the way `go-semver-release` will fetch your semver tags history, meaning that the program will still be able to recognize semver tags made with your old-prefixes.
+**Note**: a cool thing with the `--tag-prefix` flag is that you can change your tag prefix during the lifetime of your repository (e.g. going from nothing to `v`) and this will **not** affect the way `go-semver-release` will fetch your semver tags history, meaning that the program will still be able to recognize semver tags made with your old-prefixes.
+There are no limitation to how many time you can change your tag prefix during the lifetime of your repository.